elfeenah/My-Portfolio-Projects/README.md

 ## About Me

 A self-taught and experienced data scientist with a passion for using data to drive solutions.
-I'm also a self-taught beginner full-stack developer with experience in HTML, CSS, JavaScript, and Python.
+I'm also a self-taught beginner full-stack developer with experience in HTML, CSS, JavaScript and Python.
 As a tech enthusiast, I have a keen interest in emerging technologies and a strong belief in the power of blockchain, particularly Bitcoin.
 I'm constantly seeking new challenges and opportunities to learn and grow in the field of technology.

 ## Contact Me